justinmahar/easyjre/README.md

 # Easy JRE

-This tool allows you to easily create a custom OpenJDK JRE using `jlink`!
+This tool allows you to easily create a custom OpenJDK JRE using `jlink`.

 To get started, visit the following site: